dimecoin/Clickpocalypse2Clicker/README.md

 * Character skill upgrade logic could be tweaked to maximize certain skills first.
 * Smarter use of Spider Web scroll (don't spam if all enemies are already stuck).
 * Reserve qty of scrolls could be done total, instead or per scroll type.
+* Potion 'Spells Cost Nothing' should be sold if no mage is in party?
+Not sure if useful for fighters.

 # updates